openshift/enhancements/enhancements/management-workload-partitioning.md

 that the customer deems as management rather than operational.
 It is important to note that not all of those components will be delivered as part of the OpenShift payload and some may be written by the customer or by vendors who are not our partners.
+Therefore, while this feature will be released as Tech Preview initially with limited formal support, the APIs described are not internal or otherwise private to OpenShift.

-The basic proposal is to provide a way to identify management workloads at runtime and to use CRI-O to run them on a user-selected set of CPUs, while other workloads will be prevented from running there.
-This effectively gives 3 pools of CPUs
+The basic proposal is to provide a way to identify different types of workloads at runtime and to use CRI-O to run them on a user-selected set of CPUs, while other workloads will be prevented from running there.
+For the management workload case, this effectively gives 3 pools of CPUs

 * **management** -- a user-defined cpuset that restricts where management components run